This is the multi-page printable view of this section. Click here to print.

 Create a File upload step

-To add a new file, follow these steps:
+To create a new file upload step, follow these steps:

 Create a File download step

-To add a new file, follow these steps:
+To create a new file upload step, follow these steps:

 Create a UI step